Gaoyifei1011/PowerToolbox/Description/README_EN-US.md

 ### Download and installation considerations

 > * The program is built using Xaml Islands, it is recommended that your system version is Windows 11 (codenamed 22H2 / internal version number 22621) or later, The minimum version is Windows 11 (codenamed 2004 / internal version number 19041) or later.
 > * [Release](https://github.com/Gaoyifei1011/PowerToolbox/releases) The binary installation file for the page has been packaged into a compressed package.
-Unzip the package and run the install.ps1 file in Powershell admin mode (if necessary) for a quick installation.
+Unzip the package and run the install.ps1 file in PowerShell admin mode (if necessary) for a quick installation.
 > * Download and compile the project source code yourself.
 (Please read the project compilation steps below carefully)

 ------